hpchud/vcc-torque/README.md

 ## Building it

 If you want to build the image from scratch, just use the regular Docker process.
-It is not usually necessary unless you want to customise the build.
+It is not usually necessary for testing unless you want to customise the build.

 This image is based from the `vcc-base-centos`, therefore, will be built with a CentOS based.
 It should not be too difficult to port to another distribution base, since the Dockerfile will build all components from source.